Zeromemer/enclogs/README.md

 - 4 bytes for the length of the log
 - the encrypted log data (content length, content and the timestamp)

-for example:
+For example:
-if the log's content is "Hello World" and the timestamp is "2019-01-01 00:00:00" the serialized log would look like this:
+If we have a log with the content "Hello World" and timestamp is "2019-01-01 00:00:00" the serialized log would look like this:
 ```
-[length of "Hello World" in 4 bytes]["Hello World"][timeval struct for "2019-01-01 00:00:00"]
+[length of "Hello World" in 4 bytes]["Hello World" without '\0'][timeval struct for "2019-01-01 00:00:00"]
 ```

-and in the actual file it would look like this:
+And after being encrypted, it will be stored like this:
 ```
 [length of encrypted log][encrypted log]
 ```

-so the entire enclog file would look like this:
+So the entire enclog file would look like this:
 ```
-[signiture][1 in 4 bytes][length of encrypted log][encrypted log]
+[signiture][n in 4 bytes][length of encrypted log 1][encrypted log content 1][length of encrypted log 2][encrypted log content 2]... (repeated n times)
 ```

 ## Setup